muzeffertagiyev/AutomatedEmailSender/readme.md

 # Automated Email Sender

 ## About the project
-It is used for a company to send automated emails to its clients in a specific time on each day.(if you want to run this code everytime you should use some tools for running it online like pythonanywhere,Azure server and e.t.c ).
+It is used for a company to send automated emails to its clients(to how many emails you want you can add) in a specific time on each day.(if you want to run this code everytime you should use some tools for running it online like pythonanywhere,Azure server and e.t.c ).

 # Introduction Video of the App